gregfaust/ansible-role-xymon-client/README.md

 ------------

 Platform requirements are listed in the metadata file.
 Xymon best practice is to hard-code the server's IP(s) rather than relying on DNS.
-In this manner Xymon can monitor DNS and will still work properly in the event of an DSN fail.
+In this manner, Xymon can monitor DNS and will still work properly in the event of an DNS failure.

 Examples
 --------